Orbital-Web/Raphael/src/NNUE/nnue.md

 `N_INPUTS`, `N_INPUTS_FACTORIZED`, and `get_features()` must be implemented correctly for the trainer to function.
 `WDL_SCALE` and `FEATURE_FACTORIZE` should be left intact.
 The WDL scale is not so important as this will be recalculated anyways to fit the dataset.

-The remaining parameters can be freely modified/added/removed to fit the network architecture, though it should be inline with the cpp implementation.
+The remaining parameters can be freely modified/added/removed to fit the network architecture, though it should be inline with the C++ implementation.
 Some parameters may have certain constraints, such as being a multiple of 32, depending on the SIMD implementation of the model.

 ### net.py: NNUE

 This defines the NNUE model. `forward()`, `parameters()`, `get_quantized_parameters()`, and `export()` must properly be implemented for the trainer to function.
-Again, these functions should be inline with the cpp implementation.
+Again, these functions should be inline with the C++ implementation.

 Things such as the `export_options`, parameter values (some values may have implicit constraints), and weight initialization can be modified relatively safely to adjust the model while keeping its overall architecture.
-Note that these changes will have to be reflected in the cpp NNUE too.
+Note that these changes will have to be reflected in the C++ NNUE too.

 Parameters such as the qlevel denote the log2 quantization levels at the respective layers.
 A larger qlevel will allow the model to represent weights with higher precision but will decrease the range of values the weights can take.